O3b mPOWER: Launches

 On 17 December 2024, the seventh and eighth O3b mPOWER satellites were successfully launched from Kennedy Space Center in Florida by SpaceX Falcon 9 rocket.
 The two satellites, upgraded to address power issues that hampered the first six O3b mPOWER satellites (announced by SES in October 2023) reached medium Earth orbit (MEO) in April 2025, and started service to boost the capacity and resilience of the constellation in June 2025.

+In September 2026, the satellites 11, 12, and 13 were launched by Falcon 9, on the 700th mission of SpaceX's Falcon rocket family.